“If you can’t measure it, you can’t improve it.”

-- Check-in with the goals.
-Use the scorecard developed earlier to see whether your team and each agent meet the company objectives.
+- Check in with the goals.
+Use the scorecard developed earlier to see whether your call center team meets the company objectives.
 Once you determine the weak spots, you can take action to improve the situation.

 - Analyze the obtained data.
 The software will provide you with sufficient data to evaluate the work of the entire call center and see how well it's doing.
 Based on that feedback, you might notice that some things need to be optimized or changed.

 How to improve your agent monitoring?